Radiologic technologists create images used to diagnose patient's injury or illness.

 - Students will pass the ARRT national registry exam on the first attempt

 - Graduates will meet or exceed the average on the ARRT exam

 - Students pursuing employment in medical imaging will be gainfully employed within six months post-graduation

 - Employers will be satisfied with the graduate's abilities

 This is an annual measurement of the number of students that began the program divided by the number of students that actually completed the program.
-The program's completion rate for 2016 was 71%.
-10 of the 14 students expected to graduate in 2016 did so.
-From 2012-2016 the average completion rate was 67%.
+The program's completion rate for 2017 was 67% 12 of the 18 students expected to complete the program in 2017 went on to complete it in that year.

 This is the number of students that pass the American Registry of Radiologic Technologists (ARRT) certification examination on the first attempt from the program.
 The figure reflects an average over a five-year span.
 The program's credentialing examination pass rate stated as an average from the years 2013 through 2017 is 92%.
 57 of the 62 graduates of this program taking the ARRT certification examination passed on the first attempt.

 This is the number of students that gain employment in the radiologic sciences within one year of graduation versus the number that graduate and are actively seeking employment.
 The figure reflects an average over a five-year span.
 Of the graduates reporting during the time period of Jan.
 2013 - Dec.
 2017, 100% of those actively seeking employment in imaging found employment in imaging within one year of graduation.
 The class of 2017 reported that they all secured employment in imaging prior to graduation.

 Students who apply to the radiologic technology program at HCC are required to submit additional supplemental documentation.
 You may access the required Rad Tech Application Supplements online.
 All supplements are due back to the college by the February 1 application deadline.